 The NWDAF collects UE mobility information from OAM for the requested UE(s), following the procedure captured in clause 6.2.3.2.

+The NWDAF may collect UE location information from the GLMC if the consumer requested fine granularity location information as per clause 6.7.2.1.

 NOTE 1: The NWDAF determines the AMF serving the UE or the group of UEs as described in clause 6.2.2.1.